Want to know what goes on inside an Australian rendering plant? Listen to what previous staff had to say…

 ANGELIQUE DONNELLAN OF ABC: Is the plastic doing harm to pets?

 DENNIS KING: I don’t believe so, no

-If you buy cereal-based pet food product your pets are eating pure garbage.
-Period.
+If you buy cereal-based pet food product your pets are eating pure garbage… or worse.